Financial and Taxation Statistics for Enterprises (AFTS)

 Imputation for complete non-response is performed by two general methods.
 The preferred and most common method makes use of historical information about the non-responding unit and current trends in principal characteristics of similar units.
 When historical information is not available, such as in the case of births, a donor of similar size and industry is substituted for the missing unit.

-Since data are obtained from one of the three data sources for each enterprise in the population of interest, estimates are derived from the simple tabulation of data.
+Since data are obtained from one of the two data sources for each enterprise in the population of interest, estimates are derived from the simple tabulation of data.

 Due to certain financial reporting constraints, data for enterprises in the insurance industry could not be obtained through the administrative data source.
-Rather, the insurance industry estimates come from two data sources: the Quarterly Survey of Financial Statements (QFS) and government business enterprises (GBE) estimates.
+Rather, the insurance industry estimates come from the Quarterly Survey of Financial Statements (QFS).
 Although the QFS source covers the vast majority of the insurance industry, it is not a census.
 The undercoverage resulting from the non-inclusion of tax records is estimated to be less than 5% of the operating revenue and less than 1% of total assets in the insurance industry.